apollo

 0

-About DORZOLAMIDE
+About Dorzolamide

-DORZOLAMIDE belongs to a class of eye-related medicine called 'antiglaucoma' primarily used to treat increased pressure in the eye.
+Dorzolamide is used to treat increased pressure in the eye.
 It helps to prevent the gradual loss of vision or eyesight by lowering the increased pressure in the eyes.
 Glaucoma is an eye problem in which the optic nerve is damaged, thereby leading to increased eye pressure, and if left untreated, it can lead to permanent blindness.

-DORZOLAMIDE contains Dorzolamide, a carbonic anhydrase inhibitor.
+Dorzolamide contains Dorzolamide, a carbonic anhydrase inhibitor.
 It works by lowering the pressure in the eye.
-DORZOLAMIDE should be put only in the infected eye, and contact with the normal eye should be avoided.
+Dorzolamide should be put only in the infected eye, and contact with the normal eye should be avoided.

-DORZOLAMIDE is for external use only.
+Dorzolamide is for external use only.
 Before using it, break the seal and wash your hands to avoid infection.
-If you wear contact lenses, remove them before using DORZOLAMIDE, and you can put them back 15 minutes after using DORZOLAMIDE.
+If you wear contact lenses, remove them before using Dorzolamide, and you can put them back 15 minutes after using Dorzolamide.
 You may sometimes experience blurred vision, a burning sensation, and a bitter taste in the mouth.
-Most of these side effects of DORZOLAMIDE are temporary, do not require medical attention, and gradually resolve over time.
+Most of these side effects of Dorzolamide are temporary, do not require medical attention, and gradually resolve over time.
 However, if the side effects are persistent, reach out to your doctor.

-Uses of DORZOLAMIDE
+Uses of Dorzolamide

-Glaucoma (increased pressure in eyes)
+Treatment of Glaucoma (increased pressure in eyes)

 Medicinal Benefits